 PG Diploma in Journalism or Post Graduate Diploma in Journalism is a Career Oriented Course.
 The Latest in That Direction is the Launching of the Course in Journalism.
 The 1980s Have Witnessed a Virtual Boom in the Field of Media.
-It is No More Confined to Print Media Only, Rather Electronic Media Has Fast Overtaken It as Far as Employment Generation is Concerned, and Growing Number of Television Channels, Newspapers, Magazines, and Radio All Require Trained Personnel for Specialized Education.
+It is No More Confined to Print Media Only, Rather Electronic Media Has Fast Overtaken It as Far as Employment Generation is Concerned, and a Growing Number of Television Channels, Newspapers, Magazines, and Radio All Require Trained Personnel for Specialized Education.

 PG Diploma in Journalism Course Highlights